 College Groups – Comprised of students from college campuses.

 Q: What about childcare?

-We reimburse, at a predetermined rate, for babysitters for each group meeting.
-For more info, and to be reimbursed, see the Child Care Assistance form.
+We reimburse at a predetermined rate for babysitters for each group meeting.
+For more info, and to be reimbursed, please complete the Child Care Assistance form.

 Q: Where do groups meet?

 Most of our groups meet Sunday night or Wednesday night.
 However, we do have some groups meeting at other times and on other nights of the week.
 Most groups prefer to take turns meeting in different members’ homes.

 Most groups meet weekly.
 Some groups choose not to meet as regularly during the summer.

 Small groups initially commit to meet for eight to ten times per semester.
 After those first eight to ten meetings, the group members decide if they want to continue meeting together for an additional semester.